omundy/dig245-critical-web-design/WEB_DEV.md

-# Web Development Environment
+# Web Development

-Suggested software and settings for web development
+Suggested software and settings for your web development environment

 ## Software